EARLOBE RECONSTRUCTION AND RESTORATION SURGERY IN PHILADELPHIA, PA

 - Individuals with a history of trauma to the earlobe.

-Philadelphia’s premier plastic surgery practice, W Cosmetic Surgery®, can repair your earlobes to their natural appearance.
-At W Cosmetic are expert in reconstructive earlobe repair surgery.
+Philadelphia’s premier plastic surgery practice, W Cosmetic Surgery™, can repair your earlobes to their natural appearance.
+At W Cosmetic, we are experts in reconstructive earlobe repair surgery.
 Whether you have a minor or severe tear in the earlobe, it can be typically repaired with excellent results.
 Contact us to schedule your consultation.